brandur/org/fragments/spectre.md

   so loudly throughout the Bond series.
 The action is fun, but the lifestyle aspect of the movies is one of the things that makes Bond what it is.
-* Andrew Scott's casting as C. He doesn't fit into the movie, and there's a reasonable chance that his an inclusion was purely pandering to the masses of _Sherlock_ fans (a series where he plays Moriarty).
+* Andrew Scott's casting as C. He doesn't fit into the movie, and there's a reasonable chance that his inclusion was purely pandering to the masses of _Sherlock_ fans (a series where he plays Moriarty).

 But at least the new Seamaster 300 was nice.
 It's not clear right now whether